blankse/opendxp/doc/26_Best_Practice/02_Implementing_Product_Information_Management.md

                   - marking
 ```

-As you can see in the preceding snippet, to initialize a workflow you must add the `workflows` keyword under the `pimcore` keyword.
+As you can see in the preceding snippet, to initialize a workflow you must add the `workflows` keyword under the `opendxp` keyword.
 Then, you must add a unique ID for the workflow, which is `product_workflow` in our example.
 At the lower level, you can define some parameters, which are provided here:

 1. **label**: The workflow title.